Aloiceogana/Phase-1-Independent-Project/README.md

 # Roman Numeral Converter

 # Overview
-This webpage provides a simple tool to convert decimal numbers into Roman numerals.
+This webpage provides a simple tool to convert  numbers into Roman numerals. only acceptable numbers can be converted

 # Features
 Conversion: Easily convert numbers () into their Roman numeral equivalents.